PumpCoinDEV/PumpCoin/doc/README_windows.txt

 -----
 After completing windows setup then run windows command line (cmd) cd daemon
-  PumpCoind
+  PUMPcoind
-You would need to create a configuration file PumpCoin.conf in the default wallet directory.
-Grant access to PumpCoind.exe in anti-virus and firewall applications if necessary.
+You would need to create a configuration file PUMPcoin.conf in the default wallet directory.
+Grant access to PUMPcoind.exe in anti-virus and firewall applications if necessary.

 The software automatically finds other nodes to connect to.
 You can